-New Construction Length 21 miles
+New Construction Length Difficulty Level Trail Surface 21 miles Challenging Gravel, Boardwalk

-Difficulty Level Challenging

-Trail Surface Gravel, Boardwalk

 The South Sound Coastal Trail is an ambitious project which aims to construct a 20-mile coastal loop trail just 14 miles south of Sitka.
 The trail would integrate a historic Civilian Conservation Corps (CCC) trail near Goddard Hot Springs and connect to the existing Kanga Bay Forest Service Cabin.
 Seven sites along the trail have been identified for creating additional shelter locations; three are hardened tent camping sites and four are three-sided shelters.
 Such infrastructure would increase alternative itinerary opportunities and allow for shorter hiking days.